Timna Park in southern Israel is the site of ancient copper mines. Moreover, there are stunning landscapes with cycling

 These sandstone arches are a unique expression of nature’s creativity.
 The remains of the world’s oldest copper mines are found nearby.
 Copper was the first metal human beings mined, produced and used.
 We invite you to enter these ancient mines and discover their secrets for yourselves.

 During our last visit, we skipped The Arches And The Ancient Mines.
 And as I found out while preparing this post, I do not have decent photos from there.
-Thus I will only say that this POI is similar to others, and if time allows, do not skip it.

-Two rock engravings from the 14th – 12th centuries BCE that depict human activity and wildlife in ancient ears.
-On the wall inside a small ravine are drawings of Egyptian chariots alongside a hunting scene.
-In the visitor center, you can observe various rock engravings that were found in and around Timna.

-In this area, two works of rock art were found.
-“The Chariots” and the “Ibexes.”
-Both are dated by the researcher Rothenberg to the period between 14th and the 12th centuries BCE.
-During this era, there was increased activity in the valley by Egyptian expeditions.
-However, the artists who painted “The Chariots” and the “Ibexes” are assumed to be locals and not Egyptians.

-Quite hard to see under the blazing sun, so let’s go to the second rock artwork.

-b | These sandstone arches are a unique expression of nature’s creativity.
-The remains of the world’s oldest copper mines are found nearby.
-Copper was the first metal human beings mined, produced and used.
-We invite you to enter these ancient mines and discover their secrets for yourselves.

-During our last visit, we skipped The Arches And The Ancient Mines.
-And as I found out while preparing this post, I do not have decent photos from there.
 Thus I will only say that this point of interest is similar to others, and if time allows, do not skip it.

 Two rock engravings from the 14th – 12th centuries BCE that depict human activity and wildlife in ancient ears.
 On the wall inside a small ravine are drawings of Egyptian chariots alongside a hunting scene.
 In the visitor center, you can observe various rock engravings that were found in and around Timna.

 In this area, two works of rock art were found.
 “The Chariots” and the “Ibexes.”
 Both are dated by the researcher Rothenberg to the period between 14th and the 12th centuries BCE.
 During this era, there was increased activity in the valley by Egyptian expeditions.
 However, the artists who painted “The Chariots” and the “Ibexes” are assumed to be locals and not Egyptians.

 Quite hard to see under the blazing sun, so let’s go to the second rock artwork.